dotnet/smartcomponents/docs/local-embeddings.md

 `LocalEmbedder` works by using the [ONNX runtime](https://onnxruntime.ai/docs/get-started/with-csharp.html), which can execute many different embeddings models on CPU or GPU (and often, CPU works faster for such small models).

-The `SmartComponents.LocalEmbeddings` NuGet package does not actually contain any ML model, but it is configured to download a model when you first build your application.
+The `SmartComponents.LocalEmbeddings` library does not actually contain any ML model, but it is configured to download a model when you first build your application.
 You can configure which model is downloaded.

 The default model that gets downloaded on build is [bge-micro-v2](https://huggingface.co/TaylorAI/bge-micro-v2), an MIT-licensed BERT embedding model, which has been quantized down to just 22.9 MiB, runs efficiently on CPU, and [scores well on benchmarks](https://huggingface.co/spaces/mteb/leaderboard) - outperforming many gigabyte-sized models.